s-fuerst/Vahana.jl/docs/src/predator.md

 nothing #hide
 ````

-The difference in the movement of the prey compared to the movement of
+The movement logic for prey differs from that of predators in terms of
+their target.
+While predators seek cells containing prey, prey agents
-the predator is that the prey is looking for cells with grass instead of
+search for cells with available grass.
+In our implementation of the
-prey.
-In the PPHPC model implemented here, grass is available when
+PPHPC (Predator-Prey for High-Performance Computing) model, grass
-the `countdown` field of a cell is equal to 0.
+availability is indicated by the countdown field of a
+cell.
+Specifically, grass is considered available for consumption when a
+cell's countdown value equals 0.

 ````@example predator
 function move(state::Prey, id, sim)
     e = state.energy - param(sim, :prey).loss_per_turn
     if e > 0
-        withgrass = filter(neighborids(sim, id, PreyView)) do id agentstate(sim, id, Cell).countdown == 0
+        withgrass = filter(neighborids(sim, id, View{Prey})) do id
+            agentstate(sim, id, Cell).countdown == 0
         end
         nextcellid = if length(withgrass) == 0
-            rand(neighborids(sim, id, PreyView))
+            rand(neighborids(sim, id, View{Prey}))
         else
             rand(withgrass)
         end
         newpos = agentstate(sim, nextcellid, Cell).pos
-        move!(sim, id, newpos, PreyPosition(), PreyView())
+        move!(sim, id, newpos, Prey)
         Prey(e, newpos)
     else
         nothing